benchopt/benchmark_bilevel/README.rst

 *Results can be consulted on https://benchopt.github.io/results/benchmark_bilevel.html*

-BenchOpt is a package to simplify and make more transparent and reproducible the comparisons of optimization algorithms.
+BenchOpt is a package to simplify, and make more transparent, and reproducible the comparisons of optimization algorithms.
 This benchmark is dedicated to solvers for bilevel optimization:

 $$\\min_{x} f(x, z^*(x)) \\quad \\text{with} \\quad z^*(x) = \\arg\\min_z g(x, z), $$

-where $g$ and $f$ are two functions of two variables.
+where $g$, and $f$ are two functions of two variables.

 Different problems
 ------------------